feathersjs/docs/rest/readme.md

   setup(app, path) {}
 }

-app.service('/messages', messages);
+app.service('/messages', messageService);
 ```

 A full overview of which HTTP method call belongs to which service method call and parameters can be found in the [REST client use](../clients/rest.md) chapter.
+This chapter will talk about how to use and configure the provider module on the server.

 ## Usage